Total stability and Auslander-Reiten theory for Dynkin quivers: Background and notation

 Given a quiver $Q$, the Auslander-Reiten quiver of $Q$ is a useful tool for visualizing the structure of the category $\rep(Q)$.
 When $Q$ is Dynkin, it encodes essentially all of the information about the category $\rep(Q)$ in combinatorics.
 The reader may wish to consult standard references such as \cite{assemetal, Schiffler:2014aa, DWbook} for more detail on Ausland-Reiten theory.

-The \emph{Auslander-Reiten quiver} of a quiver $Q$ (denoted $\AR(Q)$, also written AR-Quiver) is the quiver whose vertices correspond to the isomorphism classes of indecomposable representations of $Q$.
-The arrows of the AR-Quiver correspond to irreducible morphisms with $\dim{\rad(V,W)/\rad^2(V,W)}$ arrows from $V$ to $W$.
-We often use that the duality functor on representations induces an identification $\text{AR}(Q^{\text{op}})=\text{AR}(Q)^{\text{op}}$.
+The \emph{Auslander-Reiten quiver} of a quiver $Q$, denoted $\AR(Q)$, is the quiver whose vertices correspond to the isomorphism classes of indecomposable representations of $Q$, and arrows correspond to irreducible morphisms, with $\dim{\rad(V,W)/\rad^2(V,W)}$ arrows from $V$ to $W$.
+We often use that the duality functor on representations induces an identification between $\text{AR}(Q^{\text{op}})$ and $\text{AR}(Q)^{\text{op}}$.

-Let $\tau$ and $\tau^{-1}$ be the Auslander-Reiten translations (or AR-translations).
-We then define the $\tau$-orbit of a representation $V$ of $Q$ to be the set of nonzero AR-translates $\tau^k V$, for $k \in \ZZ$.
-Standard facts are that both $\tau$ and $\tau^{-1}$ map indecomposables to indecomposables, and $\tau$ maps projectives to 0 while $\tau^{-1}$ maps injectives to 0.
+Let $\tau$ be the Auslander-Reiten translation and $\tau^{-1}$ the inverse Auslander-Reiten translation.
+The \emph{$\tau$-orbit of $V\in \rep(Q)$} is the set of nonzero translates $\tau^k V$, for $k \in \ZZ$.
+Standard facts are that $\tau$ maps projectives to 0 and other indecomposables to indecomposables, while $\tau^{-1}$ maps injectives to 0 and other indecomposables to indecomposables.

-As noted in \cite[Theorem 5.4.8]{DWbook}, exact sequences with $L, N$ indecomposable and $f,g$ irreducible are almost split and the converse is also true.